 - Programs on string manipulations? (they are expecting to solve by using regular expressions).

-- How you have implemented polymorphism in your project?
+- How and have you implemented polymorphism in your project?

 - How do you iterate a map having key and list<values>?